Osseri/Group3-Socialrobot/socialrobot_actionlib/README.md

 **Package summary**

-Action Library 모듈은 지식수준의 action model 정의와 로봇 모션계획 및 제어와 연관관계를 관리
+The Action Library module manages the action model definition of knowledge level and its associations with robot motion planning and control.

 - Maintainer status: maintained
 - Maintainers